 Prerequisite: MATH 60313 and 50253.
 Basic topics in algebraic topology, including the fundamental group, covering spaces, and introduction to homology theory with applications to the study of topological spaces.

 MATH 60403 - Higher Geometry

-Prerequisite: MATH 50400 or graduate standing in mathematics.
+Prerequisite: Graduate standing in mathematics.
 The foundations of geometry.
 The basic concepts of Euclidean and non-Euclidean geometry.
 Geometric transformation.
 Geometric constructions.

 MATH 60413 - Advanced Complex Analysis